JavaScript is required

 Some fixed road safety cameras enforce red light offences only, while others detect both red light and speed.

-The camera is designed to take 2 images of an offending vehicle that combine to prove that it:
+The camera is designed to take 2 images of an offending vehicle that combine to prove that the vehicle:

 The camera also captures the time elapsed between a traffic light turning red and the vehicle entering the intersection.